How empowering can theology be? Europe and Black theology

 Black interpretations of the Bible provide communities with symbolic and emotional support.
 African Americans see God’s involvement in their struggles reflected in the gospel.
 But these readings also provide confirmation that there is no natural hierarchy between racial groups because all are equal in the face of God.
 Black interpretations bring argumentative and religious authority to the black liberation movement.

 Healing and resistance, comfort and combativeness, these are the aims of Black theology.
-The work of ‘Nap Bishop’ Tricia Hersey and ‘black liturgist’ Cole Arthur Riley are particularly significant of this combination.
+The work of ‘Nap Bishop’ Tricia Hersey and ‘black liturgist’ Cole Arthur Riley is particularly significant of this combination.
 Both women use creativity to preach appropriate theologies that do not perpetuate the overworking and exhaustion of black people.
 In a ‘love note to black folks’, Hersey explained: “You don’t have to keep trying so hard.
 You are enough now without any extra labor.
 You are divine.
-You can rest”.
+You can rest.”
 Similarly, Riley encourages black Christians to not try to work their way into dignity.

 Simultaneously, they support African American expressions of fear, grief, and anger.
 “Anger at injustice is not a burden; it’s an undeserved gift to those who need shaken out of the illusion of their heroism.
 It’s an honouring for those whose dignity is worth fighting for.
 Remember: if anger isn’t holy, then neither is God,” writes Riley.

 Black theology explores notions like weakness, growth, and liberation in terms that are foreign to traditional theology, resulting in different notions of dignity.
 While both define it as intrinsic worth of every human, based on their creation by God, some rather focus on their ‘right to life’ and others focus on their ‘right to live’.
-Learning from Black theology, Europeans could broaden their attention, focusing not only on bioethical questions, but also on socio economic living conditions.
+Learning from Black theology, Europeans could broaden their attention, focusing not only on bioethical questions, but also on socio-economic living conditions.

 Theology and activism are related

 Religion is much more political in the US than in Europe.
 The rise of militant Christianity has antagonised nationalist and liberation activists.
 That being said, Black theology can be a sign for Europeans that theology and activism are related.
-Martin Luther King Jr was a leader of the anti-segregation protests in the 1960s as well as a pastor.
+Martin Luther King Jr. was a leader of the anti-segregation protests in the 1960s as well as a pastor.
 The Black Lives Matter movement that has arisen since the 2013 murder of black teen Trayvon Martin also has rich religious and spiritual dimensions.

 Liberation theology is empowering.
 Knowing that all religious interpretations are contextual makes room for new voices and testimonies.
 Whether it prompts political action or not, theology can be a tool for reclaiming beliefs about one’s own dignity.